eerimoq/messi/README.rst

 successfully connected to a server, messages defined in their protocol specification can be sent between them.

-Below is a sequence diagram showing typical communiation between a server and a client.
+Below is a sequence diagram showing typical communication between a server and a client.
 The messages ``FooReq``, ``FooRsp`` and ``BarInd`` are defined in the protocol ``my_protocol``, which is defined later in this document.